Approximation of the Mumford-Shah Functional by Phase Fields of Bounded Variation

 The proof of Theorem~\ref{mainTheorem} follows the usual strategy that has been used for the classical Ambrosio-Tortorelli approximation and various generalizations (see \cite{AmbTor1990,AmbTor1992,Bra1998,DalIur2013,Iur2013,Iur2014}).
 Firstly, we show the $\liminf$\nobreakdash-inequality on the real line (see Proposition~\ref{oneDimLiminf}).
 The generalization to the multi-dimensional case, stated in Proposition~\ref{multDimLiminf}, is then shown by a slicing argument.

-The $\limsup$\nobreakdash-inequality is shown by the usual density result in $\SBV$ (see Theorem~\ref{densityResult}).
+The $\limsup$\nobreakdash-inequality is shown with the help of the density result, Theorem~\ref{densityResult}.
 Here, we exploit the fact that the phase field variable is allowed to have jumps, which enables the construction of a much simpler recovery sequence than when the phase field needs to be smooth.

 \begin{proposition} In the setting of Theorem~\ref{mainTheorem} with $\Omega \subset \R$ we redefine $F \colon L^1(\Om) \times L^1 (\Om) \to \R$ by

 Then there holds $F \leq \Gliminf_{\eps \to 0} F_\eps$. \end{proposition} \begin{proof} First of all, for each open set $I\subset \Om$ we define the localized functionals